 Buy your domain from a hosting site.

-Use a site like NameCheap to purchase the domain name that you want so that you can secure it before someone else does.
+Purchase the domain name that you want so that you can secure it before someone else does.

 Make a shortlist.